heliosam/dev-slang/README.md

 # Dev slang 💬

-Visit our webpage https://heliosam.github.io/dev-slang/ to check translations
+Visit https://devslang.netlify.com to check it live

 # What is all this about?